Amboyna cuckoo-dove: Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the Amboyna cuckoo-dove in his six volume Ornithologie based on a specimen collected on Ambon Island, one of the Maluku Islands of Indonesia.
 He used the French name La tourterelle d'Amboine and the Latin Turtur amboinensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the Amboyna cuckoo-dove which he placed with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba amboinensis and cited Brisson's work.
-The species is now placed in the genus Macropygia was introduced in 1837 by the English naturalist William John Swainson.
+The species is now placed in the genus Macropygia was introduced in 1837 by the English naturalist William Swainson.

 The Amboyna cuckoo-dove was formerly considered as conspecific with the sultan's cuckoo-dove (Macropygia doreya).
 The species was split based on an analysis of the vocalisations published in 2016.